 Most visitors to Southern Utah are hoping to catch sight of some wildlife during their trip.
 From Bighorn Sheep to elusive foxes to curious rock squirrels, there’s no shortage of creatures to see.
 But don’t forget to look up every once in a while during your visit as well.

 The skies of Southern Utah are just as diverse and interesting as the rest of the region.
 Hundreds of bird species call the area home.
+As of July 2022, there were 469 bird species documented in Utah.
+Southern Utah hosts over 200 bird species across diverse habitats such as desert scrub, riparian woodlands, and high-elevation cliffs.
+Several species from different bird families can be found here, highlighting the region’s rich avian diversity.
 Some are found only in this region.
+Various habitats in Southern Utah include desert scrub, wetlands, and mountain forests, providing diverse birdwatching opportunities.
 If you’ve got a trip to Southern Utah planned, keep reading.
 We’re bringing you a few of the bird species you might get lucky enough to see.

 Perhaps the best-known bird to make its home in Southern Utah is the California Condor.
 Their popularity can’t be attributed to their numbers, even though they are on the rise today.
 Instead, they’ve become a symbol of what happens when humans put their minds towards saving a species on the brink of extinction.

-California Condors’ habitat once stretched across much of the U.S., and into Mexico.
+California Condors’ habitat once stretched across much of the U.S. and into Mexico.
 However, in modern times, a variety of human-led factors, like deforestation and pollution, led to their rapid decline.
 By 1982, there were just 22 known individuals alive.
 Those survivors were all captured and placed in a protective breeding program.
-Now, the California Condor has been re-released back into the wild, and their numbers are growing.
+Now, the California Condor has been reintroduced into the wild, and their numbers are growing.

 One spot that you might get lucky enough to see one of these special birds is in Zion National Park.
 The park is a refuge for the species and is frequently seen nesting on the cliffs, soaring above Angels Landing, or perched high in the treetops.
 These birds are easy to spot, thanks to their large size, dark black feathers, and distinctive redheads.

-As with any wild animals that you encounter, never feed or approach a California Condor.
+As with any wild animal that you encounter, never feed or approach a California Condor.
 However, have your camera ready to snap a few souvenir pics of this special creature.

 Mexican Spotted Owl